chanced/jsonx/README.md

-# jay
+# jsonx

-A simple package that wraps JSON in `[]byte` form to provide methods on detecting the content as well as Marshaling/Unmarshaling.
+A simple library that offers some tooling for working with JSON in go.

 ## License